RastreatorTeam/rastreator/README.md

 Commands:

+- clean: Remove 'Base' nodes from Neo4j database.
 - set: Shows the environment variables.
 - set domain AD_DOMAIN: Set the Active Directory domain name.
-- set lang {en,es}: Select 'en' or 'es' to use English or Español as the Active Directory language.
-It is easy to add more languages, please check the [FAQ](#9-faq) section.
+- set lang {en,es}: Select 'en' or 'es' to use English or Spanish as the Active Directory language.
+To add more languages, please refer to the [FAQ](#9-faq) section.
 Default: en.
 - set multiline {false,true}: Select 'true' to write and edit a Cypher statement in multiple lines, elsewhere select 'false'.
 Default: false.
 - set output {csv,json,table,yaml}: Select 'csv', 'json', 'table' or 'yaml' to output the Cypher statement results to screen in CSV, JSON or YAML format.
 Default: table.